-- A minimum of 12 semester hours of graduate-level plant pathology courses or graduate-level courses from other departments approved by the student’s advisory committee and DGP (at least 6 of those semester hours should be at the 700-level);
+- a minimum of 12 semester hours of graduate-level plant pathology courses or graduate-level courses from other departments approved by the student’s advisory committee and DGP (at least 6 of those semester hours should be at the 700-level);

-- Remaining hours in any graduate-level course in plant pathology (including dissertation research PP895) or related field of study to complete the 72 semester hours.
+- remaining hours in any graduate-level course in plant pathology (including dissertation research PP895) or related field of study to complete the 72 semester hours.

-Additionally, the doctoral student must successfully complete:
+Additionally, the doctoral student must successfully:

-- Conduct original research leading to a dissertation, and
+- conduct original research leading to a dissertation; and

 Graduate Student Quick Links